 If you are wondering how to do serial dilutions, this serial dilution calculator is the tool for you.
 Here, we provide you with every imaginable piece of information regarding serial dilutions; from calculations for the required volume of solution at the end of each dilution, to the exact amount of stock solution and dilutant needed to make the first solution, to the dilution factor of the first nine solutions with respect to the starting solution.
 We have even provided two different methods - dilution factor or concentration range.
-Please read on to find a serial dilution definition in the what is a serial dilution section as well as some serial dilution examples!
+Please read on to find a serial dilution definition in thesection as well as some serial dilution examples!

 What is a serial dilution

-A serial dilution is a kind of solution dilution.
+A serial dilution is a kind of solution dilution: if you need to refresh the topic, visit our solution dilution calculator.
 A more exact serial dilution definition is that it is a stepwise dilution of a solution, that is repeated a certain number of times and in which the concentration decreases with each step.
-The dilution factor calculator at each step does not have to be constant, but it is for this calculator.
+The dilution factor calculated at each step does not have to be constant, but it is for this tool**.
 Serial dilutions have many uses that are mainly related to chemistry and biology.

 It may be useful to you if we elucidate some of the terms in this serial dilution calculator: